ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/_index.md

 minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for developers interested in running LLMs on Arm based servers
+who_is_this_for: This is an introductory topic for developers interested in running LLMs on Arm based servers.

 learning_objectives:
     - Download and build llama.cpp on your Arm server